on view

 We are a proud member of the CT Art Trail LEARN MORE & PURCHASE PASS HERE

-MoCA Westport presents the art of today to build a dialogue, to affect our perceptions and beliefs, and to create transformative experiences.
+MoCA CT presents the art of today to build a dialogue, to affect our perceptions and beliefs, and to create transformative experiences.
 From local to national to international artists, our exhibitions and supporting programming both reflect and critically examine our world.

 Skip to content